-Meditation can be an effective relaxation technique.
+Meditation is another great remedy for sleepless nights.
+In fact, meditation has been scientifically proven to reduce insomnia and other symptoms of menopause.
 If you're unable to go to sleep, go to a cool, quiet place.
 Sit up, and do slow, calming breathing.
 Try and focus on relaxing each part of your body.
 When you feel a little more relaxed, return to bed.

 If you are ever concerned about your sleep patterns, talk to a doctor.

 Click on the following link to read more about treatments for perimenopause.